Toggle site contrast Toggle Contract

 Watch our video below to understand more about selective mutism:

-We work with young people from nursery age through to further education (FE) who present with social communication difficulties or with a diagnosis of autism.
+We work with young people from nursery age through to further education (FE) who have social communication difficulties or with a diagnosis of autism.

 Autism is a lifelong, developmental disability which affects how people communicate and interact with the world.